 LIT 336 Thoreau and His Contemporaries (3 credits)

 This course considers the works of Henry David Thoreau as a transcendentalist, essayist, poet, naturalist and teacher.
 Other members of the Concord School also are discussed.
 Prerequisite: ENG 120.
-Offered as needed.

 LIT 337 Contemporary Poetry (3 credits)